canonical/ubuntu-pro-client/docs/howtoguides/enable_livepatch.md

 ```

 ## Check Livepatch status after installation

-To check the status of the Livepatch client once it has been installed use the
+If you're interested in the detailed status of the Livepatch client once it has
-following command:
+been installed, use the following command:

 ```console
 $ sudo canonical-livepatch status